-So commonly used in 2020 it’s become a verb – “Want to Zoom?” – the virtual meeting software Zoom has a few tiers, although you get a lot with the free version.
+So commonly used it’s become a verb – “Want to Zoom?” – the virtual meeting software Zoom has a few tiers, although you get a lot with the free version.
 Here’s how to get the best out of basic Zoom, and what the other options offer.

 VIDEO: How to schedule a Zoom meeting

 - Open the Zoom app

 - Click on “Schedule Meeting”.
 You get 40 minutes with the free version of Zoom

 - Choose whether you want audio, video or both

 - Choose which calendar you want your meeting in

 - Add the meeting to your calendar

 - If you’re joining a meeting, click on the Zoom ID